microsoft/TypeScript-wiki/JsDoc-support-in-JavaScript.md

 The below code outlined which constructs are currently support or not supported when using JsDoc annotations to provide type information in JavaScript files.

+Note any tags not listed explicitly below (such as `@typedef`, or `@constructor`) are not yet supported.

 ```javascript
 // === Supported ===